VX7FAR/Battery-Capacity-Gauge/README.md

 On the back there will be a rectangular slot for the port of TP4056 On the front the big gap is for the screen.
 The frame at the front is to be printed seperately so that inside it can provide support to the LCD screen.
+You can also see a frame like thing which can be used for any component that has to stay in air, it makes sure that the cmponents do not touch each other.

 Extras:
 - In the code the INA219 has been set to 32v 2A configuration however you can change it from the following commands give in the table.
-You just need to change it in line 56 and remove the permade configuration.
+You just need to change it in line where it is ina.setCalibration_32V_2A() in setup() and remove the permade configuration.

 | Code | Volts | Ampere |
 |----------|----------|----------|